kunji01/mule-email-adapter-handler/README.md

 <vm:outbound-endpoint exchange-pattern="one-way" path="/utilities/email/note" doc:name="VM" connector-ref="utilitiesAdapter_VM"/>
 ```

+.
+Deploy this mule-email-adapter to the Mule runtime server where you deploy your applications<br/>

 --How does it work<br>
 .
 VM path is used for your project flow to invoke email adapters<br/>
 .
 Adapter flows request HTTP in handler through http.port 8383<br/>